Updated for 2026.

 Both Invisalign and Spark use attachments (small, tooth-colored composite buttons placed on specific teeth) to act as handles for the aligners to grab onto, allowing for complex rotations or vertical movements.

-Spark’s advanced software allows Dr. Fatima to design attachments that are highly customized and incredibly precise.
+Spark's advanced software allows Dr. Fatima to design attachments that are highly customized and precisely placed.
 This precision allows us to move teeth efficiently, often resolving rotations and deep bites faster than older methodologies.
 The software also supports elastics (rubber bands) for bite correction -- meaning that Class II and Class III malocclusions (overbites and underbites) that once required braces can now be addressed with Spark in many cases.

 5D Digital Scanning Integration